androidseb/mapmarkerapptranslations/README.md

 * Edit as many translations as you like (between the lines containing "\`\`\`") as indicated by the arrow below.

 ![](./images/edit_text_hint.png)
 * IMPORTANT: don't edit anything else than the translation itself, either before, inside, or after the separator lines.
 You can put multiple lines between the "\`\`\`", and line returns will be counted into the translation.
 To avoid text encoding issues, you need to use the online editor.
-If the text is not encoded properly, the result will be unusable.
+If the text is not encoded properly, the result will be unusable and the online editor will make sure the encoding is correct.
 If you're familiar with text encoding and want to use your own text editor, then that's fine as long as you use UTF-8 encoding.
 * Once you're happy with the changes scroll down to the bottom of the page and click the green "Propose file change" button as shown in the image below.

 ![](./images/propose_file_change.png)